-Our teachers are available outside of scheduled class times!
+If a student or parent would like to schedule a time to speak outside of class, please email the instructor with a suggested meeting time.
 During "Office Hours" students may raise questions, seek assistance, or review class material.
 This can happen via email or a meeting in the Zoom classroom.
-Your teacher will do her best to respond within 24-48 hours; please keep in mind that she likely will not respond immediately to messages after 5 p.m.
-EST.
+Your instructor will do her best to respond within 24-48 hours; please keep in mind that she likely will not respond immediately to messages after 5 p.m.
+EST Monday-Friday and messages sent on the weekend.